Most Comfortable Men’s Underwear: Top 10 Best Styles

 6. Kayizu Cotton Stretch Boxer Briefs

 The Kayizu Cotton Stretch Boxer Briefs are a classic boxer brief with 95% cotton and 5% Spandex.
-Out of the 62 reviews, the average was four-and-a-half stars, with lots of mentions about the feel and fit, particularly focusing on the fact that the legs don’t ride up.
+Out of the 60 reviews — with a 4 out of 5-star rating average — there are lots of mentions about the feel and fit, particularly focusing on the fact that the legs don’t ride up.
 Two key points to make on this one: it’s not a specialized material, it’s good old cotton (with that five percent Spandex for stretchability).
 That said, reviewers made plenty of mentions about these keeping dry.
 Secondly, the six pack makes these very affordable.
 My large size comes in at $23.68, which works out to about four bucks per undie.
+They’re also available in “infinity blue” as a one pack, which is the lowest price point.
 And for those of you who drink a lot of beer (or water, or any other beverage), they do have a fly.

 Buy the Kayizu Cotton Stretch Boxer Briefs here.

-Note: UPDATE – The list has been updated as of February 27, 2018.
-Besides price updates, we’ve removed the Adidas and replaced them with the David Archy double pouch trunks, which are extremely popular with customers.